We are an independent, impartial, apolitical, legislative branch agency.

 Are there problems the Ombudsman can’t handle?

-With the exception of matters relating to public access, we are only allowed to receive complaints having to do with administrative acts of the State of Arizona.
-We cannot take up conflicts with: private individuals, companies or organizations; federal, county or local governments; the Board of Regents, universities, or community colleges; elected officials and their chief advisors; the legislature and its staff; or the judicial branch of government.
+Yes.
+With the exception of matters relating to public access, we are only allowed to receive complaints about the administrative acts of state agencies in Arizona.
+We cannot take up conflicts with private individuals, companies, or organizations; federal, county, or local governments; the Board of Regents, renters or landlords; HOAs; universities, or community colleges; elected officials and their chief advisors; the legislature and its staff; or the judicial branch of government.
 We can also decline to look into a case where our intervention would be inappropriate.
-If we can’t take up your case, we will tell you why.
-We will also do our best to provide advice, information and referral when we can’t help directly.
-We’ve compiled a directory organized by issue or problem to help you.